towersvault/shinpokered/README.md

 #Difficulty and scalable trainers
 - There is an option to scale trainer rosters to the level of your strongest roster pkmn
-  - Talk to the right aide in Oak's lab to toggle on/off
+  - Talk to the right-side aide in Oak's lab to toggle on/off
   - Enemy pkmn will evolve by level if applicable
   - Gym leaders and the E4 scale slightly higher than normal trainers
 - Playing on "Shift" style sets trainer stat exp back to zero, DVs back to fixed average, and re-enables badge boosts during trainer battles